If you have a database of email addresses you can import it into edrone.

 0 - unsubscribed

-no value – means that the status is unknown and the entry will be imported with such status.
-These are the store customers who did not subscribe to the newsletter (they did not agree to receive marketing content).
+No value (or empty cell) – means that the status is unknown and the entry will be imported with such status.
+These are the store customers who did not subscribe to the newsletter (they haven't agreed to receive marketing content YET).